Diptoprovo/ArduinoLineFollower/README.md

-I collaborated on this project with Debjit Pal(the owner of this repo) Developed the final code for the line follower
+I collaborated on this project with Debjit Pal(the owner of this repo).
+Developed the final code for the line follower